Illinois Compiled Statutes

 a Christian Science practitioner or nursing care appropriate

 therewith whenever request therefor is made by a person subject

 (n) "Victim" shall have the meaning ascribed to it in subsection (a) of

-Section 3 of the Bill of Rights for Victims and Witnesses of Violent Crime Act.
+Section 3 of the Rights of Crime Victims and Witnesses Act.

 (o) "Wrongfully imprisoned person" means a person who has been discharged from a prison of this State and

 (1) a pardon from the Governor stating that such

 pardon is issued on the ground of innocence of the crime for which he or she was imprisoned; or

 Circuit Court as provided in Section 2-702 of the Code of Civil Procedure.

 (Source: P.A.
 102-558, eff.
 8-20-21; 102-616, eff.
 1-1-22